 Catshill Learning Partnerships are independent computing, ICT and e-safety consultants providing curriculum support to schools.
-Established in 2011, our school based services also include professional development and educational technology advice.
+Founded in 2011 and based in the West Midlands with a team that can cover the whole of the UK; our school based services also include professional development and educational technology advice.

 Catshill Learning Partnerships are Naace Delivery Partners.
 A national network of trusted educational organisations who work together to provide quality support services for schools.

 Brett Laniosh is an education practitioner, founder of Catshill Learning Partnerships and NAACE Fellow with over 30 years of experience working in schools as a leader, a local authority advisor, key note speaker and a private sector consultant.
 He is keen to promote creative learning in schools and offers friendly, independent advice and training on a range of E-Safety, Computing and ICT themes.
 CEOP trained with NAACE ICT Mark and 360 E-Safe assessor status.
 He set up Catshill Learning Partnerships an award winning support service service for schools in 2011.

 Lynne Laniosh is a former teacher and academic coach who has also worked as a training provider for a national charity.
 She will be your point of contact when the rest of the team are busy out in schools.

 Andy Checketts is a former headteacher, OFSTED inspector, assessment Manager, School Reviewer and SIP in Primary, Secondary and Special schools.